 TfL urges commuters to ‘avoid’ entire line due to severe delays

-London commuters have been told to “avoid the Northern line” as signal failures cause travel chaos in the capital for the second day.
+There are severe delays on the Northern line due to a signal failure at Stockwell

-Travellers on the Northern line have experienced major delays, overcrowding and cancellations this morning.
+London commuters have been told to “avoid the Northern line” as signal failures cause travel chaos in the capital for the third day.

-The service is currently suspended between Stockwell and Morden while a signal failure is fixed at Tooting Broadway.
+Travellers using the Northern line today have experienced delays, overcrowding and cancellations.

-Transport for London (TfL) says severe delays on the rest of the Northern line will remain while engineers fix a “signal failure at Stockwell”.
+Transport for London (TfL) says severe delays on the entire line will remain while engineers fix a “signal failure at Stockwell.”

 It said: “Please avoid the Northern line where possible.
 You will find it quicker to use alternative routes if you can.”